 The technology of discovering both identity and policy memes is very similar and is a function of the underlying structural environment and the effort put in by the political challenger.

-The cost of 'discovering' a meme (identity or policy) has two components - a non-negative fixed cost $f_i$ (and/or $f_p$ ) for discovering an identity (or policy meme), as well as a variable effort cost e(i,p) where cost is increasing and convex in both arguments and $f_i, f_p \geq 0$ .
-For example in a liberal democracy, the process of searching for a racial identity meme, can result in a reputational fixed cost for the political entrepreneur.
-In addition, a political challenger who further expends resources e(i,p) successfully "discovers" an identity meme with probability i and a policy meme with probability p where $e(i,p) = \frac{\beta[\varphi^I(.)i+\varphi^Pp]^2}{2a}$ .
-Here $\varphi^I, \varphi^P$ are sufficiently large such that the arguments are bounded by 1.
+In particular, a political challenger who further expends resources e(i,p) successfully "discovers" an identity meme with probability i and a policy meme with probability p where $e(i,p) = \frac{\beta[\varphi^I(.)i+\varphi^P p]^2}{2a}$ .
+Here $\varphi^I, \varphi^P$ are sufficiently large, such that the arguments for i, p each are bounded by 1.
 Both memes work in similar though distinctive ways.
 An identity meme works by priming an individual to make an identity investment that changes his preferences, while a policy meme changes his beliefs about the underlying state of the world.

-In both cases the prospect of discovering an appropriate policy meme is going to be a function of not just the political challenger's ability a, but also the prevailing structural conditions that may differ for identity memes $(\varphi^I)$ or policy memes $(\varphi^P)$ .
+In both cases the prospect of discovering an appropriate policy meme is going to be a function of not just the political challenger's ability a, but also the prevailing structural conditions that may differ for identity memes ( $\varphi^I$ ) or policy memes ( $\varphi^P$ ).
 For instance, if a country has had a history of ethnic or religious conflict then it may be easier for an opportunistic political challenger to make ethnic (or religious) identity an 'active' politically salient characteristic, i.e. the cost $\varphi^I$ will be relatively low.

 Similarly, in the aftermath of a financial crisis that has resulted in exploding deficits, it may be easier to persuade voters that austerity is the appropriate policy because of the readily available meme about the government (like an individual) 'living within its means'.
 We should also point out that if a new policy innovation comes into the horizon (either because of the input of policy innovators, think-tanks or experimentation by a neighbouring country), then by providing a skein of respectability, it makes it easier for entrepreneurs to 'market' this policy.
 We capture either of these scenarios in the form of $\varphi^P \in [0, \bar{\varphi}]$ being relatively low.